jimthompson5802/automate_llm_testing/README_judges.md

 ### Cons
 * Lacking API documentation.
 Have to read the source code to understand how to use the package.
 * Limited number of examples compared to the number of classes and methods.
 This makes it difficult to understand how to use the package.
 * API signature can be misleading, for example, several classes have a parameter called `expected`.
-Turns out this parameter is not used in the code, e.g., `MTBenchCharBotResponseQuality` class.
+Turns out this parameter is not used in the code, e.g., `MTBenchChatBotResponseQuality` class.
 In others a required parameter is not supported, e.g, `context` parameter in `ReliableCIRelevance` class.
 * Package does not appear to have an active community.
 * Sparse documentation on how to use and configure`litellm` instead of OpenAI LLM.
 Eventually had to set breakpoints and trace real-time execution in the `litellm` modules to understand how to specify a non-OpenAI LLM to use with `judges`.
 * Partial working with `litellm` with `ollama_chat/llama2:13b` LLM with local ollama server.
 Results not as good as `gpt-4o` model and run-time exception.
 * With `litellm` with `ollama_chat/gemma2:27b` LLM with local ollama server.
 No runtime exceptions.
 Results not as good as `gpt-4o` model.
-*
+* With `litellm` with `ollama_chat/deepskee-r1:32b` LLM with local ollama server.
+Unable to get it to work.
+Run-time exception.

 ### Phase 1 Test Cases
 * Notebook [`evaluate_judges_test_set.ipynb`](./evaluate_judges_test_set.ipynb) (commit: 6e57563) demonstrates using `judges`.
-* Given the issue noted with `MTBenchCharBotResponseQuality`, created a custom class that explictily considers the `expected` paramamter.
+* Given the issue noted with `MTBenchChatBotResponseQuality`, created a custom class that explictily considers the `expected` paramamter.
 This is in the notebook [`evaluate_judges_test_set_custom.ipynb`](./evaluate_judges_test_set_custom.ipynb) (commit: 6e57563).

 ### Results